Tentsmuir National Nature Reserve: Fauna

 The sea off the reserve hosts a nationally important colony of common seals, and Tentsmuir Point provides a haul-out site for grey seals.
 It is one of the few places where both species can be seen together.
 Bottlenose dolphins are also often seen from the shore at Tentsmuir, and there are less frequent sightings of minke whales and harbour porpoises.
 Otters have been seen at the Morton Lochs section of the NNR, with the existence of young otters suggesting successful breeding in the area.

 Tentsmuir Point is also renowned as one of the most important sites for migratory waders and wildfowl in Scotland, and the intertidal flats regularly support large concentrations of passing or wintering waterfowl and waders.
 Three species have been recorded at nationally important numbers (between 2004 and 2009).
 There were eider (11.45% of the UK population), bar-tailed godwit (1.93%) and goosander (1.04%).
 The wetland habitat at Morton Lochs also provides a home for birds like the water rail, the little grebe, the tufted duck and the goldeneye.
 Ospreys can also be found at Morton Lochs, as well as the rare marsh harrier.

 Invertebrate fauna in the sand-dune area of Tentsmuir NNR are particularly diverse, with 46 nationally rare or scarce species.

+Red squirrels can be found at Morton Lochs.